bguo068/snp_call_nf/Readme.md

 # install snp_call_nf
 conda env create -f env/snp_call_nf.yaml
 ```
+# How to run the pipeline?

-4. Link the reference files (internal users) or prepare them by yourself
+1. Link the reference files (internal users) or prepare them by yourself
 (**external** users)
 - Link the ref files on IGS server
 ```